 - Work Order Display only.
 Displays only if a work order is associated with the ticket on the General tab of the ticket editor. - Work Order Item The work order line to associate with the hours worked.
 Displays only if a work order is associated with the ticket on the General (page 22) tab of the ticket editor. - Activity Type Labor entries are grouped by activity type to analyze the cost and revenue of labor.
 The classification of activity types typically reflects the accounting requirements of a company.
 Labor entries are classified by both activity type and resource type (page 127).
-Not editable if a detailed work order is selected. - Resource Type A resource type specifies a skill, material or cost and sets a default rate for a billable labor item or entry.
+Not editable if a detailed work order is selected.

+- Resource Type A resource type sets a default rate for a billable labor item or entry.
 Typically a resource type represents a skill performed by a staff member.
-A billing rate and standard cost is defined for each skill required to perform the service.
+A billing rate and standard cost is defined for each resource type required to perform the service.
 The rate can be overridden when selected.
-Because the labor performed to deliver a service sometimes requires incidental charges for materials and costs, resource types can also be classified as either material or cost.
-For example, extra cabling or overnight shipping might be included as additional, billable labor entries, because they are required to deliver the service of installing a server.
 The classification of resource types typically reflects the production requirements of a company.
 Labor entries are classified by both resource type and by activity type.
 Not editable if a detailed work order is selected. - Rate The default billing rate for the selected resource type.
 Display only. - Override Rate A manually entered rate that overrides the default billing rate for a selected resource type.
 Does not display if a detailed work order is selected. - Show Note on Invoice If checked, the note is displayed on the printed invoice.